jcip12/DH110-2021F-Jacob-Cipriano/Assignment-04/Assignment-04.md

 # Scenarios and Journey Maps

 ## Why Aubrey is using this feature
 Aubrey is concerned that her son will not have access to the same library during the pandemic as before.
-He is devouring the Percy Jackson series and is becoming an avid reader, and she's afraid that being stuck inside, away from the physical library will keep him away from reading during a critical time in his development.
-She learnes about an app version of the NovelNY program, a digital library system, that is especially syited to children and young people.
+He is devouring the Percy Jackson series and is becoming an avid reader and she's afraid that being stuck inside, away from the physical library, will keep him away from reading during a critical time in his development.
+She learns about an app version of the NovelNY program, a digital library system, that is especially suited to children and young people.

 ## How Aubrey is Using this Feauture
+Aubrey downloads the NovelNY app that is suited for children onto her son's iPad.
+She spends ten minutes explaining how to use the app, and within the hour she sees her son reading the Percy Jackson series.
+After work, she checks his iPad to see that he has a dozen new children's books downlaoded through the app.
+Because she needed to barely assist her son, he is becoming more independent and willing to explore reading on his own.
 ## Aubrey's Journey Map
 ![Aubrey's Journey Map](Aubrey's-Journey-Map.png)